 If you return to Original Medicare, then you start a new 36-month cycle which renews every five years.
-For example, if you had paid rentals for oxygen equipment for 36 months prior to joining Bright Advantage Special Care, join Bright Advantage Special Care for 12 months, and then return to Original Medicare, you will pay full cost sharing for oxygen equipment coverage.
+For example, if you had paid rentals for oxygen equipment for 36 months prior to joining Bright Advantage Dual Access Plan, join Bright Advantage Dual Access Plan for 12 months, and then return to Original Medicare, you will pay full cost sharing for oxygen equipment coverage.

-Similarly, if you made payments for 36 months while enrolled in Bright Advantage Special Care and then return to Original Medicare, you will pay full cost sharing for oxygen equipment coverage.
+Similarly, if you made payments for 36 months while enrolled in Bright Advantage Dual Access Plan and then return to Original Medicare, you will pay full cost sharing for oxygen equipment coverage.

-Benefits Chart (what is covered and what you pay)
+Medical Benefits Chart (what is covered)

 Chapter 4.
-Benefits Chart (what is covered and what you pay)
+Medical Benefits Chart (what is covered and what you pay)

-SECTION 1 Understanding your out-of-pocket costs for covered services 56 Section 1.1 Types of out-of-pocket costs you may pay for your covered services 56 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
-56 SECTION 2 Use the Benefits Chart to find out what is covered for you and how much you will pay .
-57 Section 2.1 Your medical benefits and costs as a member of the plan 57 SECTION 3 What services are covered outside of Bright Advantage Special Care (HMO D-SNP)? .
-92 Section 3.1 Services not covered by Bright Advantage Special Care 92 SECTION 4 What services are not covered by the plan?
-108 Section 4.1 Services not covered by the plan (exclusions) 108
+SECTION 1 Understanding covered services 53 Section 1.1 Types of out-of-pocket costs you may pay for your covered services 53 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+53 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you Section 2.1 Your medical benefits as a member of the plan 54 SECTION 3 What services are covered outside of Bright Advantage Dual Access Plan (HMO D-SNP)?
+Section 3.1 Services not covered by Bright Advantage Dual Access Plan 94 SECTION 4 What services are not covered by the plan? .108 Section 4.1 Services not covered by the plan (exclusions) 108

-SECTION 1 Understanding your out-of-pocket costs for covered services
+SECTION 1 Understanding covered services

-This chapter focuses on what services are covered and what you pay for these services.
-It includes a Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Bright Advantage Special Care (HMO D-SNP).
+This chapter focuses on what services are covered.
+It includes a Medical Benefits Chart that lists your covered services as a member of Bright Advantage Dual Access Plan (HMO D-SNP).
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.